pangeo-data/education-material/pedagogy/git/README.md

 ***Is there a caveat to 'just use these four commands'?***

-Yes!
-Not knowing more about `git` will eventually put you at risk of losing some work (yours or worse: someone else's).
-Let's list a few of these risks...
+Yes, a huge caveat.
+Not knowing more about `git` will eventually put you at risk of wasting time and even losing good work (yours or worse: someone else's).
+Let's elaborate a bit...

-- if you do not understand *branches* you may work on and even clobber content
+- As noted: Carefully going through [software carpentry on git](https://swcarpentry.github.io/git-novice/) teaches *why* these work, what can go awry, how to deal, and bonuses like how to avoid typing in your Username and Password every time you do `git push`.
-- a risk (and fix ref; where fix refs are picked up below)
+- If you do not understand *branches* you may clobber content and set back progress
-- a risk (and fix ref; where fix refs are picked up below)
+- If you are working from a fork of a repository these commands are inadequate (see 'pull request').
-- a risk (and fix ref; where fix refs are picked up below)
+- Anything else to add here?